"Don't burn, baby, don't burn."

 It's worse when air stagnates, trapped by the valley's bowl-like features, and is more dangerous than warm-weather ozone.

-Some people who have invested in cleaner burning devices, such as wood and pellet stoves, say it's unfair they're lumped with fireplaces.
+Some people who have invested in cleaner burning devices, such as wood and pellet stoves, say it's unfair they're lumped in with fireplaces.
 Officials acknowledge that certified wood stoves and pellet stoves can produce as little as 5 percent and 2 percent, respectively, of a fireplace's typical pollutants, and say they'll consider owners' pleas.
 But they're making no promises.

 Others said the air district should be harsher by extending no-burn months on either end, to October or March.
 Officials will consider that as well, but scientists say particulate matter danger is much less in those months.